Pumpkin Apple Pie Recipe

 While I have mastered the basic graham cracker crust I am still working on my pastry crust skills, so I typically make decorative pieces to arrange around the rims to cover up imperfections.

 Many people buy a can of pumpkin puree.
 While this is a great time saver, please be aware that many are made from butternut squash and not pumpkin, and lack flavor.
-Check out my recipe for pumpkin puree (it is so easy!) and pumpkin pie spice.

 Here are a few more Thanksgiving Recipes to make your spread the talk of the town!